 operating class: An E.1 (Country information and operating classes) index into a set of values for radio operation in one or more regulatory domains.

-operational modulation and coding scheme (MCS): An MCS that belongs to the operational MCS set.
+operational modulation and coding scheme (MCS): [operational MCS] An MCS that belongs to the operational MCS set.

-operational modulation and coding scheme (MCS) set: The set of MCSs that a station (STA) is capable of receiving.
+operational modulation and coding scheme (MCS) set: [operational MCS set] The set of MCSs that a station (STA) is capable of receiving.
 The operational MCS set is typically advertised in the physical layer (PHY) capabilities element(s), e.g. HT and VHT Capabilities elements.

 operational rate: A rate that belongs to the operational rate set.